-Reflection Questions - 1.
+The Pentecost icon Reflection Questions - 1.
 What is the name of the ancient language of our early Church? - 2.
 Why do we celebrate Pentecost, the coming of the Holy Spirit to dwell among us, 50 days after the Resurrection of Jesus Christ? - 3.
-In what way is Pentecost important when we remember the Tower of Babel? - 4.
-Describe one part of the icon of Pentecost and what it means. - 5.
+Describe one part of the icon of Pentecost and what it means. - 4.
 Who is the other Helper that Jesus promised would come in St. John 14:15-17?
-LESSON

-A Place Set Apart What is a Consecration, and why do we consecrate church buildings?
-Although we can pray anywhere, a consecrated church building becomes a House of God.
-We have a special service to transform a building into a House of God and this service has four parts to it.
-The Consecration of a church building clearly sets the worshippers to face the East when we pray.
-Vocabulary Words Consecration A dedication or setting apart for a special purpose Eucharist Also called Holy Communion; consecrated bread in which God dwells Mooron Also called Chrism; holy anointing oil It is early on a Saturday morning, and the George family is piling into their car to go to a church consecration for a sister parish in a nearby city.
-Given the early hour, the children are a bit cranky, as they would rather be sleeping in!
-"I want to go back to sleep, Mama!"
+13 A Place Set Apart Why are church buildings consecrated when we can pray anywhere?
+Consecration is a special service that transforms a church building into the House of God.
+Vocabulary Words Consecration A dedication or setting apart for a special purpose Eucharist Also called Holy Communion; consecrated bread in which God dwells Mooron Also called Chrism; holy anointing oil

+It is early on a Saturday morning and the George family is piling into their car to go to a church consecration for a parish in a nearby city.
+The children are a bit cranky as they would rather be sleeping in!
+"I want to go back to sleep Mama!"
 Tommy complained.